 These models are used to analyse how disease and inflammation affect blood cell growth and senescence mechanisms (production, vesiculation, clearance, etc.).
 We also use these approaches to develop clinical diagnostic and prognostic tools.

 Below are some key publications in this theme (click image to access paper).
 A full list of publications can be found here.

 Analysis of blood production dynamics in patients with SARS-CoV-2 infection.

-Identification of inflammatory phenotypes during recovery from elective cardiac surgery.
+Identification of inflammatory phenotypes during recovery from acute inflammatory events.

 Agent-based modelling of red blood cell dynamics to predict emerging hematologic disease.